-When we talk about tea tree oil, we're referring to pure essential oil from a shrubby tree from the Melaleuca genus — and usually Melaleuca alternifolia, a shrubby tree native to Australia.
-Fragrance oils and blended oils won't have the same benefits as 100 percent tea tree essential oil.
-The volatile oil distilled from the plant has a sharp, camphorous odor, and it's traditionally popular in home remedies.
-It turns out this popularity has scientific backing — a variety of clinical studies have shown the oil to have antibacterial, antifungal, and antiviral activity, in addition to some early evidence of anti-inflammatory action.
+When we talk about tea tree oil, we're referring to pure essential oil from a shrubby tree from the Melaleuca genus — usually Melaleuca alternifolia, a shrubby tree native to Australia.
+Fragrance oils and blended oils won't have the same benefits as 100% tea tree essential oil.
+The volatile oil distilled from the plant has a sharp, camphorous odour, and it's traditionally popular in home remedies.
+It turns out this popularity has scientific backing — a variety of clinical studies have shown the oil to have anti-germ, antifungal, and antiviral activity.

-In theory, the antibacterial properties in tea tree essential oil can help control bacteria in the mouth.
-This can help keep mouths healthy, avoiding tooth decay and plaque buildup.
-Plaque buildup is related to periodontal disease, which can lead to complications like receding gums.
+In theory, the properties in tea tree essential oil can help control germs in the mouth.
+This can help keep mouths healthy, avoiding tooth cavities and plaque build-up.
+Plaque build-up is related to periodontal disease, which can lead to complications like receding gums.
 The tricky part is that you don't want to ingest tea tree oil.
 The Mayo Clinic says tea tree oil is generally considered safe when applied topically, but to avoid oral use, as it can be toxic when swallowed.